 - Review open-source agent integrations for source, license posture, dependency risk, role fit, permission boundaries, eval behavior, support ownership, and retirement path.

-- Write route contracts for every model, agent, RAG lane, API tool, and human review path.
+- Write route contracts for every model, agent, approved-knowledge utility path, API tool, and human review path.

 - Design knowledge as a governed network: retrieval, graph, memory, correction, permission, freshness, and retirement rules.